-Atopic Eczema Skin/physical severity Impact on quality of life and psychosocial wellbeing Treatment Clear Normal skin, no evidence of active atopic eczema No impact on quality of life None Mild Areas of dry skin, infrequent itching (with or without small areas of redness) Little impact on everyday activities, sleep and psychosocial wellbeing Emollient with frequent and liberal use + Mild topical corticosteroid with continued treatment until >48hrs after flare has been controlled
+Atopic Eczema Skin/physical severity Impact on quality of life and psychosocial wellbeing Treatment Clear Normal skin, no evidence of active atopic eczema No impact on quality of life None

-Moderate Areas of dry skin, frequent itching, redness (with or without excoriation and localised skin thickening) Moderate impact on everyday activities and psychosocial wellbeing, frequently disturbed sleep Admit if eczema herpeticum.
-Emollient with frequent and liberal use + Moderate topical corticosteroid with continued treatment until >48hrs after flare has been controlled Consider maintenance regimen if prone to frequent flares 2 nd line: topical calcineurin inhibitors Bandages Severe Widespread areas of dry skin, incessant itching, redness (with or without excoriation, extensive skin thickening, bleeding, oozing, cracking and alteration of pigmentation) Severe limitation of everyday activities and psychosocial functioning, nightly loss of sleep Emollient with frequent and liberal use + Potent topical corticosteroid with continued treatment until >48hrs after flare has been controlled Consider maintenance regimen if prone to frequent flares 2 nd line: topical calcineurin inhibitor Bandages
+Mild Areas of dry skin, infrequent itching (with or without small areas of redness) Little impact on everyday activities, sleep and psychosocial wellbeing Emollient with frequent and liberal use + Mild topical corticosteroid (e.g. hydrocortisone 1%) with continued treatment until >48hrs after flare has been controlled Routine follow-up not normally needed Moderate Areas of dry skin, frequent itching, redness (with or without excoriation and localised skin thickening) Moderate impact on everyday activities and psychosocial wellbeing, frequently disturbed sleep Admit if eczema herpeticum.
+Emollient with frequent and liberal use + Moderate topical corticosteroid (betamethasone valerate 0.025% or clobetasone butyrate 0.05%) with continued treatment until >48hrs after flare has been controlled If severe itching or urticaria- consider 1- month trial of a non-sedating antihistamine (e.g. cetirizine, loratadine, fenoxfenadine) Consider maintenance regimen to control areas of skin prone to frequent flares 2 nd line: topical calcineurin inhibitors e.g. tacrolimus Bandages Severe Widespread areas of dry skin, incessant itching, redness (with or without excoriation, extensive skin thickening, bleeding, oozing, cracking and alteration of pigmentation) Severe limitation of everyday activities and psychosocial functioning, nightly loss of sleep Emollient with frequent and liberal use + Potent topical corticosteroid (e.g. betamethasone valerate 0.1%) with continued treatment until >48hrs after flare has been controlled Prescribe a maintenance regimen of topical corticosteroids Occlusive dressings or dry bandages are used in acutely flared or lichenified skin.
+These may be impregnated with zinc paste +/- tar paste.
+Worn overnight or for 2-3 days at a time until skin has improved